 about

-KeiLab is a single-founder research lab building mathematical foundations under modern AI — from physics framework to hardware silicon.
+KeiLab develops mathematical foundations under modern AI — from physics framework to hardware silicon — with a tight team, a unified math-first language, and a real hardware fleet.

 The thesis